-Cloudz Kidz CIC are leading a project which will explore heritage in BAME community around Newtown, St. Marys and Northam area.
-We would like to encourage the youth of these communities to rediscover and search their rich and valuable heritage.
-This project is supplying 3 weeks of activities for 100 children aged 7 – 12.
-Starting 8th December 2020.
+Cloudz Kidz CIC led a project which explored heritage in BAME communities around Newtown, St. Marys and Northam area.
+The project encouraged the youth of these communities to rediscover and search their rich and valuable heritage.
+This project supplied 3 weeks of activities for 100 children aged 7 – 12 in December 2020.

 Quilting with elderly residents

-Working with the elderly community to explore their heritage through the design of a collaborative quilt.
-The quilt will celebrate the diverse background and history of the participants and will be a physical representation of places, people, events, objects that have been important in their history.
+MHA worked with the elderly community to explore their heritage through the design of a collaborative quilt.
+The quilt celebrates the diverse background and history of the participants and is a physical representation of places, people, events, objects that have been important in their history.

 Virtual Mayflower Performance

-An online documentary style performance, which will focus on the human stories relating to the time the pilgrims were in Southampton.
-The stories of the townspeople will reflect on their inter-actions with the Americas, Native Americans, their part in facilitating migration and colonisation.
+An online documentary style performance, which focuses on the human stories relating to the time the pilgrims were in Southampton.
+The stories of the townspeople reflect on their interactions with the Americas, Native Americans, their part in facilitating migration and colonisation.

 History of Hip-Hop

-A project which will highlight all the breakdancers, graffiti artists, rappers and DJ’s who helped create the local Hip Hop scene and build it over the years.
+A project which highlights all the breakdancers, graffiti artists, rappers and DJ’s who helped create the local Hip Hop scene and build it over the years.